zackstout/beatles-songwriting/README.md

 - What you're doing (intro)
 - Besame Mucho, coming out of chorus, and all the high string chord comping, and really all throughout
 - I feel Fine, intro
+- It won't be long
+- One after 909
+- Rocky raccoon (the vocalization I guess)

 ---